-First and foremost, you can always email or call Danny for help once you have a jewelry store or wrench measurement listed below.
+First, you can always email or call Danny for help once you have a jewelry store or wrench measurement listed below.
 He’ll talk your ear off and knows all about these.
 Not all situations and fingers are the same and there is also a degree of personal preference that can’t always be figured out with a measurement.
 For the majority of customers, pinky finger will take a small slide.
 Ring finger will take a medium or Large slide.
 If you have very large hands, medium usually works for the pinky and XL for the ring.
 If you have small hands, contact us for help as we do stock some smaller slides which are not listed on the site.

 Method 1: Jewelry Store

-The most accurate way to size your finger is to stop by your neighborhood jeweler and get your ring size and also the diameter of the ring in Metric or USA.
-If you find that your large knuckle is somewhere around 19mm a medium will be a great choice.
-We have personally gone to dozens of jewelry sellers ranging from high end, mall stores and even box stores like WalMart or Fred Meyer.
-None of them have ever charged for the service which takes about 60 seconds.
-More importantly they have all given us the same size on a given finger.
+The most accurate way to size your finger is to stop by your neighborhood jeweler and get your ring size which should be free and takes about 90 seconds.
+We have gone to dozens of jewelry sellers ranging from high end, mall stores and even box stores like WalMart or Fred Meyer.
+None of them have ever charged us to measure and have given us the same result.

 Method 2: Measure with Wrenches

 If you have access to a set of Metric or USA box wrenches you can very quickly measure your finger.
 To measure any finger size, use the OPEN END of the wrench.
-DO NOT use the ring end of the wrench as it could get stuck) of the wrench.
+DO NOT use the ring end of the wrench as it could get stuck on your finger.
 Find the size that slides over the large knuckle snugly like how a ring fits.
-If it floats over your knuckle without touching the skin then go the next size down.
+If it goes over your knuckle without touching the skin then try the next size down.